 Opening a corporate bank account in Uruguay should be one of your first steps, if you are incorporating a company or expanding your business in the country.
 Currently, Uruguay’s financial market is having a moment of high growth, liquidity, and profitability, creating many exciting opportunities for investors.

-The main financial entities operating in Uruguay have investment grade at a national and international level, which reflects the strength of the Uruguayan financial system, constantly supervised by the Central Bank of Uruguay.
-Furthermore, governmental and non-governmental institutions are constantly promoting foreign investment in the country, now considered as one of the best places to do business in Latin America.
+The main financial entities operating in Uruguay have investment grade at a national and international level, which reflects the strength of the Uruguayan financial system, well supervised by the Central Bank of Uruguay.
+For a long time, governmental and non-governmental institutions have been strongly promoting foreign investment in the country, and it is now considered to be one of the best places to do business in Latin America.

 Table of Contents

-The Uruguayan financial system is made up of 2 public banks, 9 private banks, and a wide variety of non-banking institutions that have consolidated in the country.
+The Uruguayan financial system is made up of two public banks, nine private banks, and a wide variety of non-banking institutions that have recently consolidated.
 Each entity will request the documentation it deems relevant for opening a corporate bank account.
 However, the required documentation is usually the same.

 When opening a corporate bank account in Uruguay, most banks will request the following documents:

 - Articles of Incorporation or Association of the company.

 - Proof of registration in the commercial registry.

 - Final beneficiaries communication for the Central Bank of Uruguay .

 - Proof of registration of the company before the tax and social security authorities (Directorate-General for Taxation and the Social Security Bank).